Is Possession of Marijuana Legal in North Carolina?

 How Much Weed Is a Felony in North Carolina?

 Weed possession or use is illegal in North Carolina.
 However, the severity of the penalty for carrying weed generally depends on the amount, type, location, and intent (sale, cultivation, or distribution).
-The following are weed possession violations that constitute a felony in North Carolina.
+The following are weed possession violations that constitute felonies in North Carolina.

-• Possessing between 45 grams (1.6 ounces) and 4535.9 grams (10 pounds) of marijuana is punishable by up to eight months in jail and a discretionary fine.
+- Possessing between 1.5 ounces and 10 pounds of marijuana is punishable by 3 - 8 months in jail and a discretionary fine.

 What Are the Penalties for 1st Time Offense of Possession of Weed in North Carolina?